Start your new Health Care career today. Find a school near you!

-Find local medical trade schools with a variety of medical career programs including accredited online medical assistant.
+Find accredited schools with a variety of medical career programs including on-campus and online medical assistant.

 While medical assistant duties vary by healthcare facility and depend on the size and location of the practice, they always play a critical role in the overall well being of patients and physicians, alike.
 If you’re looking for a career that’s both financially and emotionally rewarding in a field with rapid growth, then medical assisting may be perfect for you!

 Students are required to have earned a high school diploma or its equivalent to become a medical assistant.

 Employers typically insist that medical assistants pursue further education, including receiving their Certified Medical Assistant (CMA) documentation, but there are some medical facilities that will train high school graduates or GED holders in-house.